From our Quilt Design 101 series...

 This time with a darker background fabric, we've really dialed up the drama!
 Another row was added to maintain symmetry.

-This is what really got me excited about adding this design to our Free Quilt Block Library—using this block as a border unit.
+This is what really got me excited about adding the Single Chain and Knot to our Free Quilt Block Library—using this block as a border unit.
 Every time I see it, it reminds me of cross stitch.

 In this first example, the blocks are edge-to-edge.